Updated: Jun 13

 Use music, song, and dance to add light physical exercise, playfulness, and social time to each work day, which is important to team cohesiveness and performance.

 Work closely with all levels within an organization to find deeper purpose and meaning in the work employees do, and discover ways to motivate and inspire them beyond a paycheck or benefits package.

 Moreover, the hard skills we use at work such as coding, programming, or data science are primarily intellectual and teachable skills.
 Art, on the other hand, is mostly a soft skill, and so consists of a vision, message, or inner dialogue that is not easily taught or conveyed with words and formulas.
 Both skill sets are necessary, however, for employees to be successful and thrive in the modern workplace.
 Therefore, by hiring artists to create artwork on-site together with employees, or to paint drawings solo from start to finish in front of employees, workers will be exposed to a skill and creative process they would not otherwise experience, if pre-made art is bought and hung in the office.
 This exposure will benefit employees in all aspects of their work.
 Art is relaxing and beneficial, because it stirs the imagination and allows you to think outside the box of limitations that are inherent in the hard skills of our daily work.
-We are convinced of the beauty and value art can bring to any group of people.
-Our artists, including graphic designers, digital artists, sculptors, dancers, musicians, and traditional fine artists, are available for hire for a few hours or a few days a week, and as short or long term contractors within your organization.
+At Lascaux Academy, we are convinced of the beauty and value art can bring to any group of people.